AlineCoutinho/site/content/home/experience.md

   Responsibilities include:

   * Knowledge translation of academic research about the underground economy
-  * Presentation to the Hon.
-Minister of National Revenue
+  * Presentation to the Minister of National Revenue
   """

   [[experience]]